 - Learn how to sanitize your home with bleach.
 See Information on Cleaning and Decontamination

-- Stock up on bleach, disposable gloves, masks, toilet paper, trash bags, water, food, first aid supplies, to last for a month just in case.
+- Stock up on N-95 masks, bleach, disposable gloves, masks, toilet paper, trash bags, water, food, first aid supplies, to last for a month just in case.

 - Read The Hot Zone: A Terrifying True Story I was terrified to read about the first time the Ebola virus reached the U.S. (suburb of Washington, D.C.) back in the 80s.
 Though the story was downplayed at the time, it really happened and now it’s about to arrive again.

-From the news reports, the treatment facility that will be receiving the patients is well-equipped with isolation environments, protective equipment and everything needed to keep the patients stable.
+From news reports, the treatment facility that is currently monitoring the physician who was exposed is well-equipped with isolation environments, protective equipment and everything needed to keep the patients stable.
+The area is off-limits to anyone except hospital personnel.
 We’re assured that the personnel are experienced in handling infectious diseases and well-trained in all protocols to protect themselves and everyone else.
-I pray for the victims and their caregivers and hope there are no mishaps.
+I pray there are no mishaps.